 The Options Veterinary Care clinic is located at 4690 Longley Lane in Reno.
 It is accessible for Reno/Sparks residents, as well was those driving in from Carson City and communities to the east.
 The space has been renovated and opened in November 2020.

-The clinic provides affordable spay/neuter and other services that a traditional veterinary clinic would – surgery, dental work, x-rays, diagnostics, and treatment – but it will target those who are unable to afford veterinary care otherwise.
+The clinic provides affordable spay/neuter and other services that a traditional veterinary clinic would – surgery, dental work, x-rays, diagnostics, and treatment – but it targets those who are unable to afford veterinary care otherwise.

 The clinic also provides spay/neuter surgeries for nonprofit rescue groups, increasing the health and adoptability of homeless animals and community cats, including those located in nearby rural counties that have limited veterinary access.